 5. Classroom Meditation

 Meditation before a class such as mathematics can help students learn better and score higher grades.
-Just before the start of the class, students are made to sit in a relaxed position in their seats with their hands on the desk, feet flat on the floor and the back straight.
+Just before the start of the class, students are made to sit in a relaxed position in their seats with their hands on the desk, feet flat on the floor, and the back straight.
 The eyes are relaxed and closed while they listen to a chant or hum it themselves.

 Meditation Techniques for Kids

-Children of Age 8 Years & Above
+Kids aged 8 Years & Above

 Meditative breathing techniques can be taught to children after this age.
 Once they master the balloon breath, they can be introduced to the more advanced Bear Breath.
 This fabulous breathing technique relieves stress and anxiety and can be done at any time during the day to feel calm and focused.
 The technique involves breathing through the nose for 4 counts, holding in the breath for 4 counts and releasing it for 4 counts through the nose.